Financial Aspects of Adoption and Relinquishment

 Following initial temporary placement of the child, there is generally a supervision period of two to six months during which the newly formed family will receive several follow-up visits by the social worker assigned to their case to determine how things are going.
 During this supervision period, the adoption is not final and it is possible for either the birth parents (including the birth father if he is present) or the adoptive parents to change their minds.

 The final adoption cannot take place until the birthmother has officially signed a voluntary waiver of parental rights/petition for adoption.
 In most states, there is a set rule governing the earliest time that the birthmother can sign these papers.
 In most cases, the waiver cannot be signed until the baby has actually been born.
 Typically, signing occurs in the hospital or in the weeks following the birth.
-No state imposes a deadline on the birthmother to sign the waiver, so the process can sometimes take a long while, depending on how certain the birthmother is that she wishes to go forward with the adoption.
-Some states require that the voluntary waiver form be signed in front of notary or in court in front of a judge, while others require that an adoption agency representative or lawyer/facilitator be present.
-In addition, some states specify a period of time after the form has been signed wherein the birthmother can still revoke her consent.
+States, territories and provinces generally do not impose a deadline on the birthmother to sign the waiver, so the process can sometimes take a long while, depending on how certain the birthmother is that she wishes to go forward with the adoption.
+Some locations require that the voluntary waiver form be signed in front of notary or in court in front of a judge, while others require that an adoption agency representative or lawyer/facilitator be present.
+In addition, some locations specify a period of time after the form has been signed wherein the birthmother can still revoke her consent.